nz44/Final-Project-Group2/README.md

 # Final-Project-Group2
-Spring 2019 Machine Learning II Final Project CNN Painting Classification
+This is an individual course project at George Washington University 2019 Spring DATS 6203 Machine Learning II

 # If you do not want to download the dataset from Kaggle API
 Please down the data from https://www.kaggle.com/ikarus777/best-artworks-of-all-time
 - sudo unzip best-artworks-of-all-time.zip